 Unless the student is moving to a new region, best practice is for the student to have at least one joint contact with the TVRC and the receiving VR counselor before the transfer to discuss any pertinent issues and facilitate the process.
 The student's IPE must be followed, unless amended by the VR counselor and the student.

-Disagreements related to transferring a student from transition services to general VR services are addressed by the VR Supervisor or VR Manager.
+When there are questions related to transferring a student from transition services to general VR services, the VR Supervisor should address them.